Hip Hop Hooray

-"Hip Hop Hooray" is a song by American hip hop group, Naughty by Nature, released in December 1992 as the first single from their third album, 19 Naughty III (1993).
+"Hip Hop Hooray" is a song by American hip hop group, Naughty by Nature, released in December 1992 by Tommy Boy Records as the first single from their third album, 19 Naughty III (1993).
 The song spent one week at number one on the US Billboard Hot R&B/Hip-Hop Songs chart, and reached number eight on the Billboard Hot 100.
 It contains samples from "Funky President" by James Brown, "Don't Change Your Love" by Five Stairsteps, "Make Me Say it Again, Girl" by Isley Brothers, "You Can't Turn Me Away" by Sylvia Striplin and "Sledgehammer" by Peter Gabriel.
 Pete Rock made a remix that samples Cannonball Adderley's "74 Miles Away".
 It was certified Platinum by the RIAA and has sold over 1,100,000 copies in the United States.
+The music video for "Hip Hop Hooray" was directed by Spike Lee and filmed in Brooklyn, New York City.

 The song contains lyrics boasting the group's love of hip hop and their fascination with good-looking women.
 The Seattle Mariners would play the song after Ken Griffey Jr. was officially announced coming to bat at the Kingdome, especially in 1995, the year of the Mariners' first Major League Baseball playoff appearance.
-It plays at Yankee Stadium after a Yankees player hits a home run from 2017 until the middle of the 2019 season.
-It was brought back for the 2020 season.
-Kids Incorporated covered "Hip Hop Hooray" in 1993 in the Season 9 episode "Writing on the Wall".
-David Bellochio aka "Dave Drop A Load On Em" played and programmed all the keyboard and drum parts at his own Marion Recording Studios in Fairview, NJ.
+It played at Yankee Stadium after a Yankees player hits a home run from 2017 until the middle of the 2019 season.
+It was brought back for the 2020 season and used until the 2022 season.
+In 2024, Billboard ranked "Hip Hop Hooray" number three in their "The 100 Greatest Jock Jams of All Time".

+Background and composition

+Naughty by Nature member Vin Rock stated: "I knew the 'hey ho' chorus would connect to the East Coast partygoers because it was a popular saying at parties, roller rinks, etc. Once we incorporated it into the beat KayGee provided, I definitely felt confident it would be well received."
+He also said: "'Hip Hop Hooray' sums up what hip-hop culture is: a celebration of the inner city's ability to endure and create one of the largest music and art cultures in the world.
+It's the epitome of crowd participation and togetherness.
+Once people hear it, they immediately throw their hands in the air, wave and sing in unison.
+It's a song that will live forever."

+Naughty by Nature member KayGee stated: "We like to call it our unofficial hip-hop anthem."